 If houseplants, like houseguests, start to stink after three days, then an extremely rare plant that hasn’t bloomed in nine years at IU’s Jordan Hall Greenhouse is due to create a stench for the ages.

-One of the world’s largest species of flower, the Amorphophallus titanium or titan arum, is expected to put forth its first bloom any day now.
+One of the world’s largest species of flower, the Amorphophallus titanum or titan arum, is expected to put forth its first bloom any day now.
 Known as the “corpse flower” for its overpoweringly foul odor, the bloom of this plant is an extremely rare sight.

 As of July 19, the plant’s stem had reached a height of 3 feet, with several more feet expected.
 Interested individuals can follow the flower’s progress in real time via a live webstream, or visit the IU Bloomington Department of Biology’s Facebook page and a special Web page for updates on the expected bloom date.